William Taylor (folk song): Early printed examples

+The earliest known version is found in the logbook of Sailing Master Peter Pease, who commanded five separate vessels over 5 different Atlantic crossings between 1769 and 1772.
+The song was written in the log sometime in 1770, and referenced as "William Taylor, A Song in the year 1770".
+This version has 10 stanzas recorded over two pages of the logbook.

+A later example is recorded as Billy Taylor, in a chapbook, Four New Songs, printed in 1792.
+The song was printed frequently by publishers of broadsides throughout England and in Scotland.

 The earliest known version, as Billy Taylor, is in a chapbook, Four New Songs, printed in 1792.
 The song was printed frequently by publishers of broadsides throughout England and in Scotland.

 Collecting history

 The Roud Folk song Index lists about 103 versions from traditional singers, 56 - more than half - from England, 11 from Scotland, 3 from Ireland, 9 from Canada and 24 from the USA.